tomraithel/node-teamseer-client/README.md

 }, new teamseer.adapters.Soap('https://www.teamseer.com/services/soap/coreapi/1_0_1/teamseer_core_api.wsdl'));

 client.getRecordsByUser('youremail@test.com', '2015-12-01', '2015-12-31').then(function(records) {
-	console.log("success");
-	console.log(records);
+	console.log("success", records);
 }, function(err) {
-	console.log("error");
-	console.log(err);
+	console.log("error", err);
 });
 ```

-## Tests

-In order to run the tests, make sure that the `.env` file within the root directory is set up correctly (see
-`.env.example` as reference).

 ## Note

-Note: This project has been developed for personal needs and therefore has no demand to be feature-complete.
+This project has been developed for personal needs and therefore has no demand to be feature-complete.
 I used RxJs because I wanted to play with - it´ my first project with this library, so if I´m doing something stupid,
 please let me know.